Berlin Wall: Immediate effects

 With the closing of the east–west sector boundary in Berlin, the vast majority of East Germans could no longer travel or emigrate to West Germany.
 Berlin soon went from being the easiest place to make an unauthorized crossing between East and West Germany to being the most difficult.
 Many families were split, while East Berliners employed in the West were cut off from their jobs.
 West Berlin became an isolated exclave in a hostile land.
 West Berliners demonstrated against the Wall, led by their Mayor (Oberbürgermeister) Willy Brandt, who criticized the United States for failing to respond and went so far as to suggest to Washington what to do next.
 Kennedy was furious.
 Allied intelligence agencies had hypothesized about a wall to stop the flood of refugees, but the main candidate for its location was around the perimeter of the city.
 In 1961, Secretary of State Dean Rusk proclaimed, "The Wall certainly ought not to be a permanent feature of the European landscape.
-I see no reason why the Soviet Union should think it is—it is to their advantage in any way to leave there that monument to communist failure."
+I see no reason why the Soviet Union should think it is to their advantage in any way to leave there that monument to communist failure."

 United States and UK sources had expected the Soviet sector to be sealed off from West Berlin but were surprised by how long the East Germans took for such a move.
 They considered the Wall as an end to concerns about a GDR/Soviet retaking or capture of the whole of Berlin; the Wall would presumably have been an unnecessary project if such plans were afloat.
 Thus, they concluded that the possibility of a Soviet military conflict over Berlin had decreased.

 The East German government claimed that the Wall was an "anti-fascist protective rampart" ("antifaschistischer Schutzwall") intended to dissuade aggression from the West.
 Another official justification was the activities of Western agents in Eastern Europe.
 The Eastern German government also claimed that West Berliners were buying out state-subsidized goods in East Berlin.
 East Germans and others greeted such statements with skepticism, as most of the time, the border was only closed for citizens of East Germany traveling to the West, but not for residents of West Berlin travelling to the East.
 The construction of the Wall had caused considerable hardship to families divided by it.
 Most people believed that the Wall was mainly a means of preventing the citizens of East Germany from entering or fleeing to West Berlin.